LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Nordic Neurolab Box
 ------
 Signals coming from Scanner Room are managed by Nordic Neurolab Box (NNL Box), which is connected to the button boxes through a optic fiber cable and to the scanner through a BNC cable.
 NNL Box is in turn connected to the Stim-PC through USB.
-Stim - PC collect signal from the scanner room as if it was an external USB keyboard.
+Stim-PC collect signal from the scanner room as if it was an external USB keyboard.
 This means that whenever a signal is sent from within scanner room, numbers appear on the Stim-PC.
 Keep this in mind when you need to collect responses within your matlab code.

 Scanner Sync